botmasterai/botmasterai.github.io/content/working-with-botmaster/writing-your-own-bot-class.md

 ## Bot classes

-The following assumes that you have read the main documentation in "getting started" and in "botmaster basics".
+The following document assumes that you have read the main documentation in "getting started" and in "botmaster basics".
 A general understand of how Botmaster and more generally how chatbots work is also assumed.

 Because of that, we will pick up right from there and start looking into the bot classes Botmaster comes bundled with.